 Don’t assume that Hong Kong is all skyscrapers and steel!
 There’s a surprising amount of green space – and an amazing array of wildlife in Hong Kong.
-Robert Ferguson has lived with his family in the city for the last 20 years, and runs a daily blog about the wildlife found here.
+Robert Ferguson has lived with his family in the city for over 20 years, and runs a daily blog about the wildlife found here.
 The award winning photographer is a font of knowledge on local beasts, bugs and birds.
 “Hong Kong is amazing for wildlife, with over 1,000 animal species, including around 230 species of butterflies, 120 different dragonflies, 100 species of amphibians and reptiles, and 57 various mammals,” he says.

 And let’s not forget the birds – with a total of over 540 species recorded!
 “A diligent birder could record 200-plus species of birds in one day,” adds Rob, “whereas that could be a lifetime’s work in England!”